b4154/arrdt/README.md

 4. mass_series_search will only search from shows that have ended.

 ## TODO
-* Move to torrents to blackhole import
+* Move to blackhole import
 * Wait for symlinks to be available in mount before creating them.
 * Turn into a proper CLI
 * Series folder mapping in the case the sonarr series path isn't the same where the script is running.